al6x/nim/nodem/readme.md

 - Fast compile time for Nim, as you don't have dependencies like MongoDB or PostgreSQL drivers etc.

 # TODO

+remove async pragma from client functions

+fix async errors

+use nimport + discard and rewrite functions to support multimethods

+try using same nimport for both async and non async

 - Multi dispatch.
 - TypeScript and Elixir integration.